gunzenroses/slider-plugin/README.md

 - visualizes data;
 - manipulates (renders and updates) subviews using the ISubview interface;
 - handles events;
-- calls methods of IPresenter interface (using instances based on the ISender interface).
+- calls methods of IPresenter interface (using instances based on the IObservable interface).

 Presenter: